canonical/ubuntu-server-documentation/index.rst

 that welcomes community projects, contributions, suggestions, fixes and constructive feedback.

-If you find any errors or have suggestions for improvements to pages, please use the link at the bottom of each topic titled: "Help improve this document in the forum".
-This link will take you to the Server Discourse forum for the specific page you are viewing.
-There you can share your comments or let us know about bugs with any page.
+If you find any errors or have suggestions for improvements, please use the "Give feedback" button at the top of every page.
+This will take you to GitHub where you can share your comments or let us know about bugs with any page.

 * Read our `Code of Conduct`_
 * `Get support`_
 * `Join the Discourse forum`_
 * `Download`_
-* Find out how to :ref:`contribute to the Server Guide <contribute>`, or let us know your `feedback and suggestions`_.
+* Find out how to :ref:`contribute to the Server Guide <contribute>`

 Thinking about using Ubuntu Server for your next project? `Get in touch!`_